alisasgithub/alisa-digital-garden/_pages/colophon.md

 ## Technologies

 I use [Jekyll](https://jekyllrb.com/) to generate my site and I host it on [GitHub Pages](https://pages.github.com/).
-Everything is open source -- check it out on [my GitHub](https://github.com/alisasgithub).
+Everything is open source -- check it out on [my GitHub](https://github.com/alisasgithub), and feel free to fork it if you want.

-Maxime Vaillancourt VanCourt's [Digital Garden Jekyll template](https://github.com/maximevaillancourt/digital-garden-jekyll-template) gave me a bunch of features like backlinking, link previews, and a wiki map.
+I originally started with Maxime Vaillancourt's [Digital Garden Jekyll template](https://github.com/maximevaillancourt/digital-garden-jekyll-template), which gave me a bunch of nice features like backlinking, link previews, and a wiki map.

 ## Visual style